matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

 This requires the following changes to the existing API:

 - The "event_id" query parameter's definition changes to "Optional.
 An event ID in the room to retrieve the state at.
 If this is not provided, the results are the receiving server's latest current state."
 - "room_version" is added to the response, defined as "Type: string.
-Required.
+Optional, but required if event_id was not given.
 The version of the room that the state was queried of."

 ## Potential issues